launchdarkly/java-logging/CONTRIBUTING.md

 ### Prerequisites

 The project builds with [Gradle](https://gradle.org/) and should be built against Java 8.
-Since it can be used in Android as well as server-side Java, do not use any Java 8 APIs that are unsupported in Android (CI tests will enforce this).
+Since it can be used in Android as well as server-side Java, do not use any syntax or Java 8 APIs that are unsupported in Android (CI tests will enforce this).

+The current lowest supported Android API version is 21, so unsupported things that must not appear in the library code (or test code) include the `java.util.function` package and lambdas.

 ### Building